Nonautonomous modelling in Energy Balance Models of climate. Limitations of averaging and climate sensitivity: Random coefficients

-To finish, let us remark that the chaotic flow $\mathcal{H}$ built upon the uniformly expanding circle map $\varphi$ can be embedded into a much larger set $\mathcal{P}$, which is also chaotic in the sense of Devaney (see Dueñas et al. \cite[Theorem 3.8]{duenas2025Saddle}).
+To finish, let us remark that the chaotic flow $\mathcal{H}$ built upon the uniformly expanding circle map $\varphi$ can be embedded into a much larger set $\mathcal{P}$, which is also chaotic in the sense of Devaney (see Dueñas et al.~\cite[Theorem 3.8]{duenas2025Saddle}).
 Namely, for appropriate constants $k_1, k_2>0$,

 for the standard sup-norm and Lipschitz-norm, and $\mathcal{P}$ contains random bounded perturbations of the elements in $\mathcal{H}$ as well as functions which are not KBM.
-This construction permits to apply deterministic methods to analyse the dynamics of "almost stochastic equations", that is, equations with a time-dependent coefficient subject to a random variation.
+This construction permits to apply deterministic methods to analyse the dynamics of ``almost stochastic equations", that is, equations with a time-dependent coefficient subject to a random variation.
 This is the case of the coefficient ${\rm Im}(p_\Theta(t))$ in \eqref{eq:m2}, given by the imaginary part of a map in $\mathcal{H}_0$.
-See Figure \ref{fig:chaotic} for some numerical simulations for the EBM with different chaotic forcing, as well as Figure \ref{fig:chaotic 3} for the response and sensitivity functions for the forced EBM \eqref{eq:EBMwF} varying the chaotic term in the cloud cover.